firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/security.md

 ## Personal information

 When logged out, Firefly III will not leak personal information.
 There is no identifying information in the pages that are available to guest users.
-The reset password option will tell users whether users have entered an existing email address or not.
-People who know or suspect what your email address is can use this feature to confirm it.
+The reset password option will not confirm if accounts exist.

 ## Privacy

-Firefly III has several options and features that can contact other servers on the internet.
+Firefly III has several options and features that contact other servers on the internet.

 - When registering, Firefly III uses the [Have I Been Pwnd password API (v3)](https://haveibeenpwned.com/API/v3#PwnedPasswords) to verify if you're using a secure password.
 You can disable this when registering an account.
 - Firefly III can *optionally* contact [version.firefly-iii.org](https://version.firefly-iii.org) to check for new versions.
 This is a Linux machine hosted on Azure.